architectatwork/ALKS/README.md

 ##Summary:

-Filling the gap for key services between what Amazon provides and the need for system admins/users to create manage temporary tokens to access AWS resources.
+This tool fills the gap for temporary key services between what Amazon provides and the need for organizations where system admins/users need to create and manage temporary tokens to access AWS resources.
-The purpose of the tool is to automate generation of federated tokens on demand.
-It makes it easy for system admin's to manage, create and track issuance of these tokens.
-User validation is performed against LDAP and the application checks if user belongs to any of the LDAP groups before displaying respective options to generate keys.
+The purpose of the tool is to automate and provide a selfservice to generate federated tokens on demand.
+This tool will help to manage, create and track the issuance of these tokens.
+User validation is performed by leverating corporate AD so no user data is stored and it is easy manage access from centralized system.

 ##Features